tldr-pages/tldr/pages/common/exiv2.md

 `exiv2 -P kv {{filename}}`

-- Delete all metadata from image:
+- Delete all metadata from an image:

 `exiv2 -d a {{filename}}`